 Even the stage tower of the opera house is made out of bricks.
 The building on the left in this photo is the city hall, which was built at around the same time.
 Both buildings were badly damaged during the Second World War, and were re-built in a simplified form in the 1950s.
 The reconstructed opera house was re-opened in 1953, again with a performance of Beethoven’s Fidelio.

 The interior of the Kiel opera house was re-built in the ‘new modern’ style of the 1950s, since the original art deco (Jugendstil) interior had been completely destroyed by the wartime bombings.
 The main auditorium now seats around eight hundred spectators.
-Kiel was my sixty-seventh German opera house, out of the sixty-nine I have been to so far.
+Kiel was my sixty-seventh German opera house, out of the seventy-one I have been to so far.

 The opera I saw in Kiel was L’incoronazione di Poppea (The Coronation of Poppea) by Claudio Monteverdi, from the year 1642.
 This is an opera that I had seen several times previously in three different productions.
 The first was in Stuttgart in 1999, staged by Jossi Wieler and Sergio Morabito.
 The second was in 2000 (revived 2005) at the Frankfurt Opera, staged by Rosamund Gilmore, and the third was in 2014 at the Bockenheimer Depot in Frankfurt, staged by Ute M. Engelhardt.
 (Both Rosamund Gilmore and Ute M. Engelhardt have come as featured guests to my opera appreciation courses in Frankfurt.)